d-run/drun-docs/docs/zh/docs/en/models/apikey.md

 ## Deleting an API Key

 1. Find the API Key you wish to delete in the list.
-2. Click on the row to perform the delete operation.
+2. Click the row to perform the delete operation.
 3. Confirm the delete operation in the pop-up window.
 4. After deletion, the API Key will immediately become invalid, and all service calls relying on this Key will be rejected.